Marge Bruchac

 2007: Finalist for Distinguished Teaching Award, Office of the Provost, University of Massachusetts, Amherst, MA.

-2006 - 2007: Visiting Indigenous Fellow and Native Liaison, History Department and Folklore Department, Harvard University, Cambridge, MA/
+Visiting Indigenous Fellow and Native American Liaison, History Department and Folklore Department, Harvard University, Cambridge, MA.

 2006: Aesop Award for Malian’s Song, American Folklore Society, Ohio State University, Columbus, OH.